-The current demand for English teachers is high in China.
-Universities, language schools and private companies are all looking for certified English instructors.
+The current demand for English teachers is massively high in China.
+Universities, language schools and private companies are all looking for certified English instructors with experience.

 However, as mentioned above, these requirements are very flexible.
 The experience, for example, does not necessarily have to be in teaching and is often left to the discretion of the school.
 And although there are reports of clamping down, the need for a degree is sometimes overlooked.
 Most schools will ask for a TEFL certificate, however as some kind of proof of teaching ability.

 In the end it often comes down the requirements of the schools and the availability of teachers.
 Some schools will consider only candidates with an absolute minimum of those requirements mentioned above.
 Others will consider almost anyone who happens to speak English and has a certificate to show (or maybe a promise to take a TEFL certificate).